acogoluegnes/betty/README.md

 Betty uses SLF4J and Logback for its logging system.
 You can stick to SLF4J in your own application and uses Logback as an implementation or choose another logging mechanism (Betty will be as long as SLF4J is on the classpath).

-If you stick to Logback, the simplest solution is use a `logback.xml` file at the root of the classpath.
+If you stick to Logback, the simplest solution is to use a `logback.xml` file at the root of the classpath.

-Another option is to specify the location of the configuration file in the command line
+Another option is to specify the location of the configuration file in the command line:

 	java -jar myapp.jar -Dlogback.configurationFile=/path/to/config.xml